 We have a number of key policies to manage our regulatory compliance and human resource requirements.
-We also subscribe to a range of external industry codes, such as the Banking Code of Practice and the ePayments Code.
+We are also subject to a range of external industry codes, such as the Banking Code of Practice and the ePayments Code.

 Code of Ethics for Senior Finance Officers